fradeve/sipontomedievale/ark_guide/guide.markdown

 So, to sum up: the SCR table has very small informations, referring to the "fragments of texts" table for all the fields values, whose nature is defined here by a number also listed in a table of the "type of text fragments".
 This way to proceed defines a (potentially infinite) "chain" of data, like:

     cxt_tbl_cxt <-- cor_tbl_txt <-- cor_lut_txttype

-Values in `cor_tbl_txt` are tied to the SCR record in `cxt_tbl_cxt` using the same SCR code, for example "ARK_22".
+Values in `cor_tbl_txt` are tied to the SCR record in `cxt_tbl_cxt` using the same SCR code, for example `ARK_22`.
 This code is commonly composed adding to a site code (_ARK_) a progressive number or, most useful, an SCR number (_22_).
 This means that Ark can handle data from various sites, simply changing the site code, used as a connector among the SCR record and all the data fragments.
 In other words, the SCR code is the unique record identifier for the SCR.

 ## What about the other modules? ##

 There is a better way to call the "SCR code": _itemkey_.
-The itemkey, as reported above, is the unique identifier for a record, and it is accompanied by an `itemvalue`: this couple allow to identify any fragment and tie it directly to the correct record, in any module.
+The itemkey, as reported above, is the unique identifier for a record, and it is accompanied by an `itemvalue`: this couple allows to identify any fragment and tie it directly to the correct record, in any module.
 E.g., if we have the text of a description field (`txttype=34`) in the table of data fragments (`cor_tbl_txt`), in it's record we will find also an `itemkey=cxt_cd` and an `itemvalue=ARK_22`.
-This is a way to say that this text refers to the SCR "ARK_22" of the module of context records.
+This is a way to say that this text refers to the SCR `ARK_22` of the module of context records.

-In the same way, we have a single and unique itemkey:itemvalue couple in the same module.
-So said, an entry in our address book can probably have an itemvalue "ARK_22" (because it contains data of a person working on the same excavation project), but obviously it's itemkey will be "abk_cd", because it is an entry in the address book module.
+In the same way, we have a single and unique `itemkey:itemvalue` couple in the same module.
+So said, an entry in our address book can probably have an itemvalue `ARK_22` (because it contains data of a person working on the same excavation project), but obviously it's itemkey will be `abk_cd`, because it is an entry in the address book module.

 ## What does _tbl_, _lut_ stand for? ##